 The two children escape but end up being pursued by criminals and forced to take the long way around to get back to Windia's capital.
 In the process, they meet a female inventor named Momo, who joins them.
 Soon after, Palet, a friend of Momo's late father asks for her help to get rid of a mutant vegetal monster that his chrysm-using produce plant has accidentally created.
-They do so, despite the fact that it was a Reluctant Monster (it begged to be destroyed).
-When it dies however it "gives birth" to a small onion-like creature that Momo decides to keep, naming it Peco.
+They do so and when it dies however it "gives birth" to a small onion-like creature that Momo decides to keep, naming it Peco.
 The plant owner, however, betrays them to the criminals (so the truth of what happened in the plant will not be known by the public) and all four of them are captured.

 They are taken to a coliseum where the criminals run an annual "contest of champions," with the winner being granted anything they wish.
 Nina asks that they be allowed to participate, naively believing Balio and Sunder will let them go if they win.
 In truth they just want to use the kids to win even more money from the contests (since they know Ryu, being really a powerful dragon, might win the contest against all odds).
 But they still plan on holding the princess hostage.